spilliton/luft-balloon-jquery-testing/README.md

 ## Things Luft Balloon Does Not Do

-* Provide any kind of setup/teardown functionallity.
+* Provide any kind of setup/teardown functionality.
-* Allow for integration tests to test multiple pages in a single test.
+* Allow for integration type tests that test events across multiple pages in a single test.
+* Support loading pages with HTTP verbs other than GET
 * Integrate with a CI server (yet).
-* Support loading pages with HTTP verbs other than GET

 ## Isn't It Actually Spelled Luftballon?